TheCloudTheory/arm-estimator/README.md

 * Allows you to validate your deployment before it happens - if the template you used is invalid, an error with detailed information is returned
 * Support for both Incremental / Complete deployment modes (see below for details)
 * Displaying delta describing difference between your current estimated cost and after changes are applied
+* An option to stop CICD process if estimations exceeds given limit (see below for details)

 ## Known limitations
 ARM Cost Estimator is currently in `alpha` development phase meaning there're no guarantees for stable interface and many features are still in design or planning phase.
 The main limitations as for now are: